se-tuebingen/oopsla-2022-artifact/README.md

 > Jonathan Immanuel Brachthäuser, Philipp Schuster, Edward Lee, Aleksander Boruch-Gruszecki.
 > Conditionally accepteed at OOPSLA 2022.

+## Overview

 The artifact consists of two parts:

-1. Coq proofs, proving soundness of the calculus System C
+1. `coq/`: Coq proofs, proving soundness of the calculus System C
-2. A website featuring an implementation of System C with examples that can be typechecked, edited, and run.
+2. `demo-sources/`: A website featuring an implementation of System C with examples that can be typechecked, edited, and run.

-## Getting Started
 While the repository contains the sources of the website, we do not propose to build the website yourself.
-Instead, we use github-pages to host the artifact, which is available at
+Instead, we use github-pages (branch [`gh-pages`](https://github.com/se-tuebingen/oopsla-2022-artifact/tree/gh-pages)) to host the artifact, which is made available at:

   <https://se-tuebingen.github.io/oopsla-2022-artifact/>